 These design guidelines apply to all Historically Significant building types in Park City.
-Because residential, commercial, civic, and institutional building types are found in all of Park City's six within one of Park City's his-
+Because residential, commercial, civic, and institutional building types are found in all of Park City's six

 "H" zones, these guidelines are inclusive and may include sections that do not apply to your particular building or project.
 It is strongly recommended that owners and architects talk with a Project Planner from the Planning Department early in the project planning phase so that the relevant sections of the guidelines are understood and will be followed.